JayThibs/hyperdrive-vs-automl-plus-deployment/README.md

 ## Project Set Up and Installation

 To use this repository, you must import the dataset in AzureML Studio in Datasets, and then import the code in the Notebooks section.
-Go to [Access](#Access) for help on how to import the dataset.
+Go to [Access](#Access) for help on how to import the dataset in Azure (since we decided to do it manually on the Datasets page in AzureML Studio).

 Load the Notebooks page and load the coad from this repository.
 Click Create and load the folder.